MikeTheHammer/wmul_rivendell/README.rst

 Usage
 =====

-While these three scripts are bundled together because of their common goal of assisting the Rivendell experience, they are really three different scripts with three different usages.
+While these four scripts are bundled together because of their common goal of assisting the Rivendell experience, they are really four different scripts with four different usages.
+(Granted, the information from ``Database Statistics`` will be helpful inside your music scheduler.)

 Filter Cart Report For Music Scheduler
 --------------------------------------